dktr0/Punctual/REFERENCE.md

 [graph] / [graph] -- "safe" division, where dividing by 0 yields a result of 0 (combinatorial, for pairwise use /: )

+[graph] % [graph] -- mod/modulo operation, ie. the remainder when dividing x by y (combinatorial, for pairwise use %: )

 [graph] ** [graph] -- exponentiation, ie. x to the power of y (combinatorial, for pairwise use **: )

 [graph] == [graph] -- equal to (1 = true, 0 = false, combinatorial, for pairwise use ==: )